ballerina-platform/ballerina-lang/stdlib/runtime-api/src/main/ballerina/src/runtime/Module.md

  }
  ```

-### Errors
+### CallStack Element

-The runtime module includes the `NullReferenceException` and `IllegalStateException` error types.
-These two error
-types wrap the `error` type defined in the `ballerina/runtime` module.
-Furthermore, there are utility methods to
-retrieve the current call stack and the particular call stack frame for an error.
+The runtime module includes a utility method to retrieve the current call stack and the particular call stack frame for
+ an error.

 The following sample shows how to access the call stack and how to trap an error.